caam37830/project-group-11/doc/checkpoint/report.md

 This exercise is primarily simulation-focused.
 However, if we want to attempt to test the model against real-world data, we could use data from Alberta, Canada.
 Alberta recently implemented a controversial "cohort system" of Covid-19 control in which each individual is allowed to have a "core cohort" within which they have relatively broad freedom to interact but must otherwise maintain social distancing when in public (2).
 Data on Alberta's Covid-19 cases is freely available online (3).
 This data could be used to help estimate sensible parameters and/or test the predictive power of the expanded model.

-#### Extension-Specific References
+#### Specific References
 1. Ma, Z., \& Li, J. (2009).
 Basic Knowledge and Modeling on Epidemic Dynamics.
 In Dynamical Modeling and Analysis of Epidemics (pp. 1-82).
 Singapore: World Scientific.
 2. https://www.alberta.ca/restrictions-on-gatherings.aspx
 3. https://www.alberta.ca/stats/covid-19-alberta-statistics.htm

 ### 4.2 Use agent-based modelling to show the effect of (incomplete) mask usage
 #### Motivation
 Although there is broad agreement that travel restrictions and social distancing are beneficial to limit the spreading of covid-19, recommendations around face mask use are inconsistent.
-Some country advise to wear face mask while other don't.
-And in the United States, different states have different policy.
-Therefore to vividly show the real effect of face mask usage and the effect of different coverage of that is important to the public.
+Some countries advise to wear face mask while other don't.
+And in the United States, different states have different policies.
+Therefore we want to investigate and show the effect of different extents of face mask usage.
 What is the relationship between the proportion of mask users and spread of Covid-19?
 I.e. Is it linear or non-linear?
 Are there any positive or negative externalities that affect either type that results?
 Will wearing face masks limit the spreading trend or will it reduce the final infection proportion of population?
 Can wearing face mask delay the peak time of the epidemic?

 #### Changes to the Model
 Suppose agents are separated into two 'types': those who wear masks and those who don't.
 Wearing a mask reduces the risk of spreading Covid-19 (conditional on being Infected) by xx% and reduces the risk of becoming Infected (conditional on being Susceptible and coming into contact with an Infected) by yy%.

-In discrete method, we can define a new status `m_status=True` or `m_status=False` and change the function which simulate the spread process (`infect_pop` function in abm.py).
+In discrete methods, we can define a new status `m_status=True` or `m_status=False` and change the function which simulate the spread process (`infect_pop` function in abm.py).
 For each `agent i`, when `agent i` is the virus spreader, the new spread parameter `b[i]` should be `xx% * b[i]`, and when `agent i` is the virus receiver, it have `yy%` probability to become infected.
 Briefly speaking, when the agent decide to wear a mask, it will spread or receive the covid virus at a lower probability.
 In addition, the patient recover process does not change, so we don't need to change parameter `k`.